aeternity/protocol/channels/ON-CHAIN.md

 This can happen both while a channel is closing or while it is still active.
 If the channel is not closing - participants can continue using it from the on-chain produced state or initiate a closing.
-If the channel is already closing - the force-progress updates what are the currently expected closing amounts for each participant (according to the contract's execution).
+If the channel is already closing, the force-progress updates what are the currently expected closing amounts for each participant (according to the contract's execution).

 The force progress is based on what is considered to be the latest off-chain